-Navigation menu consists on menu items - for example Home, Politics, Business etc. Each of these menu items is defined by name, label, parent, route (pre-defined in previous step) and uri.
+Navigation menu consists of menu items that can be either route-based (Politics, Business etc), or leading to a custom url.
+Each of these menu items is defined by name, label, parent, route (pre-defined in previous step) and/or uri.